ietf-wg-cellar/matroska-specification/notes.md

 When lacing is not used, i.e., to store a single frame, lacing bits 5 and 6 of the `Block` or `SimpleBlock` **MUST** be set to 0.

-For example, a user wants to store 3 frames of the same track.
-The first frame is 800 octets long, the second is 500 octets long and the third is 1000 octets long.
-As these data are small, they can be stored in a lace to save space.
+For example, a user wants to store three frames of the same track.
+The first frame is 800 octets long, the second is 500 octets long, and the third is 1000 octets long.
+Because these frames are small, they can be stored in a lace to save space.

 It is possible not to use lacing at all and just store a single frame without any extra data.